ueberdosis/tiptap/docs/src/docPages/api/schema.md

 ```

 #### Allow gap cursor
-TODO

-> If it’s true, gap cursor are allowed everywhere in that node, if it’s false they are never allowed.
+The [`Gapcursor`](/api/extensions/gapcursor) extension registers a new schema attribute to control if gap cursors are allowed everywhere in that node.

 ```js
 Node.create({